MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 If the import was successful, Answers Intelligent Importer generates a list of question-and-answer pairs from the content.

-1. Edits or delete items in the list, as needed.
+1. Edit or delete items in the list, as needed.
 You can improve future import results by using the thumbs up and thumbs down icons to provide feedback.

 1. Select the pairs you want to import (up to 20) and select **Post**.
 If the post is successful, it returns a confirmation message and the question-and-answer pairs appear on the community landing page.